 Since LaRC is located within the coastal zone as defined under Virginia DEQ's Coastal Zone Management Program, proposed LaRC activities must be consistent with the enforceable policies regarding coastal resources.
-As noted in Section 3.1, the following enforceable policies are not applicable to the location of the Proposed Action: Fisheries Management, Subaqueous Lands Management, Dunes Management, Tidal and Nontidal Wetlands Management, and Shoreline Sanitation.
+As noted in Section 3.0, the following enforceable policies are not applicable to the location of the Proposed Action: Fisheries Management, Subaqueous Lands Management, Dunes Management, Tidal and Nontidal Wetlands Management, and Shoreline Sanitation.
 The Coastal Lands Management policy is addressed in this section and the remaining Coastal Zone Management Program policies relating to air and water pollution are addressed in Section 4.8 and Section 4.9 respectively.
 As described in these sections, the Proposed Action would be consistent with the Coastal Zone Management Program's enforceable policies.

 The Coastal Lands Management program establishes authority for the oversight of activities in the Chesapeake Bay Resource Management Areas (RMAs) and Resource Protection Areas (RPAs).
 Certain development activities within these zones are restricted in order to protect the quality of state waters.
 Both RMA and RPA features exist on LaRC property.
 Activities associated with the Proposed Action would be consistent with all requirements established for RMAs and RPAs.
-Building 1155 is in an RMA, but all other buildings proposed for deconstruction are outside the designated RPAs or RMAs.

-The deconstruction of Building 1155 would have a positive impact on the RMA in which it is located.
-The removal of the building would facilitate the infiltration of stormwater into the ground by decreasing impervious surface area.
+With the exception of Building 1156, all other buildings proposed for deconstruction are outside the designated RPAs or RMAs.
+The removal of Building 1156 would facilitate the infiltration of stormwater into the ground by decreasing impervious surface area.
 The reintroduction of vegetation into the area would also provide a natural buffer area around the nearby water resource.
+As such, implementation of the Proposed Action would have a minor positive impact on the RMA and land use.